 - Creates the habit of a casting swing.

-But, if we insist that our fearful hitter get closer to the plate to get more hits, then fun, comfort, and confidence can be affected.
+If we insist that our fearful hitter get closer to the plate to get more hits, then fun, comfort, and confidence can be affected.

 The two following drills offer suggestions on how to compromise between fear and fundamentals.

-Drill 3 – “Stride to Outside Pitch”
+Overcome Fear of Being Hit Drill 3 – “Stride to Outside Pitch”

 Here is a short-term compromise for the young hitter who stands too far away from the plate due to fear.
 That is, to take their stride inward, toward the plate.
 They should do this only when they identify an outside pitch location.

 This is a short-term compromise.
-Striding closed puts the hitter into a closed off hitting position.
+Striding closed puts the hitter into a closed-off hitting position.
 Importantly, a closed hitting position is not productive for the long-term.

-Drill 4 – “Stride Even Front Toss”
+Overcome Fear of Being Hit Drill 4 – “Stride Even Front Toss”

-For sure, many less than productive habits, which can creep in during the younger years, can be attributed simply to fear.
+Certainly, many less than productive habits, which can creep in during the younger years, can be attributed simply to fear.